spike12209/aquabot-2/README.md

 ## Replay phase
 As we mentioned above, aqua creates a script to capture user inputs and saves the state of the whole form after each modification.
-Using that script the library can replay the user interaction and compare the state of the system after each step.
+Using that script the library can replay the user interaction in two modes:

+**Debug mode**

+Replay the user interaction (one step a time) showing erros and notes from the recording phase.
+This mode is meant for debugging purposes such as reproduce a bug.

+**Assert mode**

+Run non stop unless it finds differences.
+This mode is usefull for UI testing automation.
+For instance to run the UI test as part of the build process.

 ## Why this library is uninstrusive?